MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

         -   **Scheduled Start**: select tomorrow's date and 2:00 PM as start time
         -   **Scheduled End**: select tomorrow's date and 3:30 PM as end time

     -   Click **Save and Close**.
-This will create the record and you should be able to see it on the Active Visits View.
+This will create the Visit and you should be able to see it on the Active Visits View.

     -   Change view to **Today's Visits**.
 You should no longer see the new visit in the view, since it is scheduled for tomorrow.